SkepticMystic/breadcrumbs-docs/Explicit Edge Builders/Typed Links.md

 ## Frontmatter Links

-In the YAML frontmatter of your note, you can add key/value pairs indicating a directed link to another note:
+In the YAML frontmatter of your note, you can add key/value pairs indicating a directed link to another note.
+The keys are your [[Edge Fields|edge fields]], while the values are links to different notes in your vault

 ```yaml
 ---